mesosphere-backup/dcos-vagrant/README.md

 vagrant box add dcos build/centos-dcos.box
 ```

+**1c)** Optionally use a standard base box

-> [non-updated OS](https://github.com/CommanderK5/packer-centos-template/releases/download/0.7.1/vagrant-centos-7.1.box) github.com/CommanderK5/packer-centos-template/releases/download/0.7.1/vagrant-centos-7.1.box
+[non-updated OS](https://github.com/CommanderK5/packer-centos-template/releases/download/0.7.1/vagrant-centos-7.1.box) github.com/CommanderK5/packer-centos-template/releases/download/0.7.1/vagrant-centos-7.1.box

 ```bash
 vagrant box add --name new-centos https://github.com/CommanderK5/packer-centos-template/releases/download/0.7.1/vagrant-centos-7.1.box
 ```

-**1c)** You will need to ensure the internal private network for the cluster is configured to the 192.168.65.0/24 subnet.
+**1d)** You will need to ensure the internal private network for the cluster is configured to the 192.168.65.0/24 subnet.
 You can use the following command to create it on the vboxnet0 interface.

 ```bash
 VBoxManage hostonlyif ipconfig vboxnet0 --ip 192.168.65.1